GeorgeLychock/MS4-Django-SpiltWine-Main/README.md

 <a name="UC"></a>
 # Use Case
-StreetHeat v1.0 is a patented garment accessory that provides a user extra comfort by attaching a heating or cooling element to an existing piece of clothing, such as a scarf.
-The product website should show a prospective customer where they can purchase StreetHeat in proximaty to their current location while also providing the visitor with their location's current weather, traffic conditions, and a map that displays locations of coffee houses, soup shops, ice cream shops, smoothie shops or other establishments a user might be interested in when trying to battle the elements.
-A visitor should be able to view a product page on a specific version of StreetHeat as well as a means to purchase the product online.
+Spilt Wine is an ecommerce website that sells wines, wine accessories, and culinary items.
+The user has access to a shopping cart which keeps track of their cart items and displays their current purchase costs as they view products and navigate the site.
+The user can purchase the items with a credit card and will receive an email verification of their purchase.
+The site will display a detailed view of each product where the user can add the item to their cart, or if logged in and if the item is a wine, can add the wine item to their virtual wine cellar (Cellar).
+The Cellar is a custom application that keeps the user's information on the wines they add to their Cellar which can be viewed by logging in when the user returns to the site.
+The Cellar gives the user the ability to update the quantity of the item or remove the item from their Cellar.
+The Cellar displays useful statistics on the items they have added, including: Total value,total number of items, # of varietals, a list of varietals, a progress bar showing the number of varietals (out of a total of 180) contained in their Cellar, etc. All content and functionality are available on any size device.

 > ### Important Notes
 >
 >-  The primary focus of this project is to display Django, Python, and database skills learned in the Full Stack Frameworks with Django module of the Salem State University / Code Institute Full Stack Software Developer Certificate Program.
 >-  The cart, profile, and checkout apps' code is almost entirely from Code Institute's module "Full Stack Frameworks with Django".
-The largest change I made to these apps was to delete much of the product parameter sizes code since my product array in my final project did not require it.
-I also made minor updates such as stying and removing the reverse() methods from views rendering.
+The largest change I made to these apps was to delete much of the product sizes code since my product array does not require it.
+I also made updates such as styling, changing the HTML amd CSS to Bootstrap 5.1 framework, and removing the reverse() methods from views rendering.
 >-  Because I'm working on a local dev machine, and not GitPod, I could not finish the webhooks developement and testing until I had the project deployed.
 (Although I figured out afterwards that I had to install and use the Stripe CLI to perform webhook testing on my local env anyway)
+>-  The custom app Cellar is the primary focus on my project although the base website is a fully functioning ecommerce site based on the curricullum mini project.
 >-